browserengineering/book/book/scheduling.md

 browsers, at a much greater level of complexity.

 ::: {.further}

 Scrolling in real browsers goes *way* beyond what we've implemented here.
-For example, in a real browser JavaScript can listen to a scroll [`scroll`][scroll-event] event and call `preventDefault` to cancel scrolling.
-And some rendering features like [`background-attachment: fixed`][mdn-bg-fixed] are hard to implement on browser thread.[^not-supported] For this reason, most real browsers implement both threaded and non-threaded scrolling, and fall back to non-threaded scrolling when these advanced features are used.[^real-browser-threaded-scroll] Concerns like this also drive [new JavaScript APIs][designed-for].
+For example, in a real browser JavaScript can listen to a [`scroll`][scroll-event] event and call `preventDefault` to cancel scrolling.
+And some rendering features like [`background-attachment: fixed`][mdn-bg-fixed] are hard to implement on the browser thread.[^not-supported] For this reason, most real browsers implement both threaded and non-threaded scrolling, and fall back to non-threaded scrolling when these advanced features are used.[^real-browser-threaded-scroll] Concerns like this also drive [new JavaScript APIs][designed-for].

 :::

 [scroll-event]: https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event